 - 2006: Urban Habitat files a housing discrimination lawsuit on behalf of Sandra DeGregorio, a Latina single mother of two, in the case Urban Habitat v.
 City of Pleasanton for its exclusionary housing policies.

 - 2010: The settlement ordered the city to eliminate a cap on building new housing, pass an anti-discrimination ordinance, and rezone for affordable housing – allowing low-income communities more access to high-opportunity jobs, good schools, and two BART stations.

-Current News: Since 2012, the city has approved 500 units of new housing, with 70 units for very low-income households.
-It also passed an ordinance banning housing discrimination against families with children.
-Pleasanton came to terms with its housing responsibility only after five years of litigation.
+- 2012+: The settlement directly resulted in an approval of 500 units of new housing, with 70 units for very low-income households.
+The City also passed an ordinance banning housing discrimination against families with children.

-Partners/Allies: With the legal support of our allies Public Advocates and the California Affordable Housing Law Project, and the organizing support of the East Bay Housing Organizations (EBHO), and the Non-Profit Housing Association of Northern California (NPH), TransForm, Greenbelt, Tri-Valley Interfaith Poverty Forum, and Citizens for a Caring Community, Urban Habitat was able to secure a victory for housing justice in Pleasanton that sent reverberations across the state.
+With legal help from Public Advocates and the California Affordable Housing Law Project, and support from the East Bay Housing Organizations (EBHO), the Non-Profit Housing Association of Northern California (NPH), TransForm, Greenbelt, Tri-Valley Interfaith Poverty Forum, and Citizens for a Caring Community, Urban Habitat was able to secure a victory for housing justice in Pleasanton that sent reverberations across the state.

 The case serves as a model for creating more inclusive cities by emphasizing the importance of building affordable housing near jobs and transit.
 For example, in 2011 during Facebook’s process to relocate from Palo Alto to Menlo Park, housing justice advocates referenced the Pleasanton case as a model in getting local governments to heed the power of state housing laws.
 And advocates in Menlo Park used it as a model for litigation and organizing work to secure affordable housing in the city.